Greek Orthodox funerals in Australia: an icon-filled Orthodox church during a funeral service

 Cremation

-The Greek Orthodox Church strictly forbids cremation.
-This is a non-negotiable theological position, not a preference.
-The body must be buried intact so it may be raised at the resurrection.
-A person who chooses cremation may be denied Orthodox funeral rites, though the priest and bishop have some pastoral discretion in difficult circumstances.
+The Greek Orthodox Church teaches against cremation.
+This is held as a theological position rather than a matter of preference, and the body is buried intact so it may be raised at the resurrection.
+A person who chooses cremation may be declined Orthodox funeral rites, though the priest and bishop have some pastoral discretion in difficult circumstances.

-For Greek-Australian families, this means burial is the only option if they want an Orthodox funeral.
-The funeral director should be informed of this requirement from the outset.
+For Greek-Australian families, this generally means burial is the option that allows an Orthodox funeral.
+Families usually let the funeral director know about this from the outset.

 What to expect if you are attending